spmurrayzzz/FooFighter.js/README.md

 survival and efficiency.
 You have 5 minutes to amass the best score you can without perishing.

 Use the cursor keys to move your player and space bar to fire lasers.
 Each laser you fire deducts 2 points from your total score (won't go below 0 points).
-Each large asteroid is worth 5 points while each smaller asteroid is worth 10 points.
+Each enemy unit behaves differently and are worth different point values:

+- Asteroid (5 and 10 pts): slow, deliberate movement on the X and Y axis.
+Large asteroids explode into smaller asteroids on collisions.
+- Enemy Ship (15 points): Moves along the Y-axis and fires lasers .
+- Enemy UFO (18 points): Kamikaze unit that accelerates towards the player along X and Y axis.

 ## To install